Peter A. Ward Distinguished University Professor

-As Chief Scientific Officer and Executive Vice Dean for Research, Steven L. Kunkel, Ph.D., provides direction for the school’s research mission, including setting goals for developing a major global presence for the Medical School’s research enterprise.
+As Executive Vice Dean for Research in the Medical School and Chief Scientific Officer for Michigan Medicine, Steven L. Kunkel, Ph.D., provides direction for the school’s research mission, including setting goals for developing a major global presence for the Medical School’s research enterprise.

-Dr. Kunkel is the Endowed Professor in Pathology Research and co-director of general pathology in the Department of Pathology at the Medical School.
+Dr. Kunkel is the Endowed Professor in Pathology Research.

 He received his Ph.D. from the University of Kansas in microbiology and served his postdoctoral fellowship at the University of Connecticut Health Center.
 He joined the University of Michigan Medical School faculty in 1980.

 Dr. Kunkel’s areas of research have centered on assessing molecular mechanisms of lung inflammation by investigating cytokine and chemokine directed cell-to-cell communication circuits.
-His studies in cytokine and chemokine biology are international recognized and have provided a more clear understanding of how these proteins participate in the initiation, maintenance, and resolution of acute and chronic lung.
+His studies in cytokine and chemokine biology are internationally recognized and have provided a more clear understanding of how these proteins participate in the initiation, maintenance, and resolution of acute and chronic lung inflammation.
 His research group has provided evidence for specific cytokine phenotypes that dictate the progression of particular chronic diseases.

-Dr. Kunkel has served the University in previous administrative positions, including the interim associate vice president for research (1995); associate dean for interdisciplinary studies, Horace H. Rackham Graduate School (1995-present); interim dean of the Horace H. Rackham Graduate School (2004-05); interim vice provost for academic affairs (2004-05); and co-director of Departmental Research, Department of Pathology (1991-present).
+Dr. Kunkel has served the University in previous administrative positions, including the interim associate vice president for research (1994); associate dean for interdisciplinary studies, Horace H. Rackham Graduate School (1995-2007); interim dean of the Horace H. Rackham Graduate School (2004-05); interim vice provost for academic affairs (2004-05); and co-director of Sponsored Research, Department of Pathology (2004-present).